amdrewnguyen/docquery/README.md

 ##### `append`

+`append(arg)`

+Appends an `HTMLElement` or `DOMNOdeCollection` object to list of children elements.

 ##### `empty`

+`empty()`

+Clears all child nodes.

 ##### `remove`

+`remove()`

+Clears all child nodes, and removes child elements.

 ##### `val`

+`val([value])`

+If present, sets the value of all elements to value argument.
+Otherwise, returns value of first child element.

 ##### `addClass`

+`addClass(arg)`

+Accepts a space delimited list of classes, and adds them to all elements' class lists.

 ##### `removeClass`

+`removeClass(arg)`

+Accepts a space delimited list of classes, and removes them from all elements' class lists.

 ##### `toggleClass`

+`toggleClass(arg)`

+Accepts a space delimited list of classes, and toggles them in all elements' class lists.

 ##### `attr`

+`attr(atr, [val])`

+If val argument present, sets named attribute of all elements to value.
+Otherwise, returns the first element's value of named attribute.

 ##### `text`

+`text([val])`

+If val argument present, sets text of all elements to value.
+Otherwise, returns the first element's text value.

 #### Event Listeners

 ##### `on`

+`on(listener, callback)`

+Adds callback as an event handler for listener action on all elements.

 ##### `off`

+`off(listener, callback)`

+Removes callback as an event handler for listener action on all elements.